Wisconsin’s Evers argues for order blocking lame-duck law

 Oral arguments in the case are set for March 25 before Dane County Circuit Judge Frank Remington.

 A group of liberal-leaning organizations including the League of Women Voters also has filed a lawsuit in state court challenging the law.
 They argue the Legislature lacked authority to convene in extraordinary session.
+Kaul also has refused to defend the state in that case, again saying his office has an interest in the outcome and that creates a conflict.

 Liberal advocacy group One Wisconsin Now persuaded U.S. District Judge James Peterson in January to strike down sections of the lame-duck law that restricted early in-person voting.

-Note: This story has been corrected to show that Evers’ affidavit was filed Wednesday, not Tuesday.